jimhigson/oboe.js-dissertation/main/main.md

 they could share the inner part of their functional expression.
 Given the patterns `!.animals.mammals.human` and `!.animals.mammals.cats`, the JSONPath engine will currently create two identical evaluators for `!.animals.mammals`.
-Likewise, while evaluating a pattern that requires matches at multiple depths in the JSON hierarchy against several sibling elements, the same JSONPath evaluator term could be tested against the parent element many times, always with the same result.
+Likewise, while evaluating several sibling elements against a pattern that requires matches at multiple depths in the JSON hierarchy, the same JSONPath term evaluator
+will be tested many times against the parent element, always with the same result.
 Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
 It is likely however that hashing the function